aswitwicka/BIOSCAN_QC/README.md

 - <i>filtered_metadata.csv</i><br>Metadata for samples that passed the QC.
 This file also contains the quality scores that each sample gets assigned [see below].
 - <i>filtered_sequences.fasta</i><br>Consensus sequences for samples that passed the QC.
 All samples from the metadata are here, despite the quality scores.
 - <i>read_summary_metadata.csv</i><br>Summary statistics for the sequencing run.
 Further the tables can be combined across the batches to calculate sequencing statistics.
-- <i>unique_secondary_sequences.csv</i><br>Table of secondary sequences not found elsewhere on the plate, retained for further secondary sequence searches.
+- <i>unique_secondary_sequences.csv</i><br>Table of secondary sequences not found elsewhere on the plate, retained for further secondary sequence analysis [parasites/symbionts].
-- <i>conflicts_family.csv and conflicts_order.csv</i><br>Tables of secondary sequences with good read support (> 100 reads or 50% or more of the primary sequence read), for further secondary sequence analysis.
+- <i>conflicts_family.csv and conflicts_order.csv</i><br>Tables of secondary sequences with good read support (> 100 reads or 50% or more of the primary sequence read), for further secondary sequence analysis [parasites/symbionts].
 - <i>tardigrada_nematoda_rotifera.csv and wolbachia.csv</i><br>Non-Arthropod sequences retained for further exploration.
 These files are not filtered for number of reads nor contain quality categories.
 These should be processed further if required.

 ## Documentation
-The QC process is divided into parts:<br><br>
+The QC process is divided into parts:<br>
 1. <i>Assessment of the sequencing run</i><br>
 The script evaluates the quality of the sequencing run by providing statistics for both control and sample data and quality assessments of the plates.<br>
 Plates are flagged for further evaluation if their read counts are insufficient compared to positive controls.
 The 5% of positive and negative controls with the lowest performance are also identified. <br>